sean-molloy/SCABS/README.md

 # SCABS
-Switch Case for Action / Behaviour Scripting
+Switch Case for Action / Behaviour Scripting.

-Hi all,

-I've been developing a system for scripting non-player behavior in AGS based on the way the Sierra Creative Interpreter does this.
-I present to you: Switch Case Action/Behavior System, or SCABS for short.
+SCABS is a system for scripting non-player behavior in AGS inspired by the way the Sierra Creative Interpreter does this.

 First, character's have a custom property (int) SCABS which is initialised as zero.